Pinocchio: You sure do!

 "My hair," I gasped, staring at myself in blank confusion.
 My hair was... green.

-- In Batman: The Animated Series, Shapeshifter villain Clayface first discovers his powers when he involuntarily shapeshifts, while looking at a series of pictures, becoming each one in turn.
-He is completely unaware of this, he probably wouldn't even have noticed it happened if someone else in the room hadn't pointed it out.
+- In Batman: The Animated Series, the shapeshifter villain Clayface first discovers his new powers when he involuntarily shapeshifts while looking at a series of pictures, becoming each one in turn.
+He is completely unaware of this, and probably wouldn't have even noticed it happening if someone else in the room hadn't pointed it out.

 - In the Donkey Kong Country cartoon, one episode involves a device that can switch brains between characters, resulting in a number of characters switching bodies and not realizing it at first.
 Even after other characters point it out.